espadrine/email-login/README.md

 Unless there is an error, *you should set the user's cookieToken to the callback's `cookieToken` parameter*, as it may have changed by this operation.

+**`authenticate(cookieToken,
-**`authenticate(cookieToken, function(error, authenticated, session))`** can be
-called for every request that require authentication.
+function(error, authenticated, session, newCookieToken))`** can be called for every request that require authentication.
 The browser that sends a `cookieToken` (a bit of a misnomer, since it doesn't have to be from a cookie) is authenticated in our system.
 If we recognize it, `authenticated` is true, and `session` is sure to be defined.
 Then, `session` is the browser's session.
 Note that it does not mean that the email was verified.
 Use `session.emailVerified()` if you want to know.
+Finally, if `newCookieToken` is defined, you must set it to store it on the user's device (eg. with the HTTP header `Set-Cookie`).

 **`logout(cookieToken, function(error))`** deletes the Session associated with the cookieToken.
 It is not strictly needed (you can simply delete the client's